ironhack-paris-webdev-march-2018/lab-dom-ironhack-cart/README.md

 ## Introduction

+One of the most common business in Internet nowadays are online shops.
+Websites like Amazon win each year millions of dollars selling all kind of articles to their users.
+All this websites have something in common: they have a shopping cart.

+We will create a the Ironhack Cart, where the users will be able to add and remove products to a shopping cart.
 Besides, we will calculate the total price of items for each product and the total price of the whole Shopping Cart.

 ## Exercise